Airport Quiz Questions:

 (d) Extended Travel Authorization

-Question: Which of the following gasses is used to fill the tires of airplanes?
+Which of the following gasses is used to fill airplane tires?

 (a) Nitrogen